 New Discover credit cards are always sent via priority mail, meaning that it would take 5 to 7 days to get your hands on a new card.
 That's free and it's way better than what other issuers offer - up to 10 business days by default.
 Replacement cards are expedited and will arrive within 4 to 6 days.

-Your Discover it approval odds are good if you have a 700+ credit score; this means that you need at least good credit to qualify for most Discover it credit cards.
+Your Discover it approval odds are good if you have a 700+ credit score; this means that you need good or excellent credit to qualify for most Discover it credit cards.
 There are, though, some Discover it credit cards that are easier to get.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.